 - valid criteria (1 – 4 points ),

-The bigger the impact a certain factor has on a purchase, the more points we should give it.
+The bigger the impact a certain factor has on a purchase, the more points it should account for.
 Moreover, the purchase of different products may be followed by another type of behavior.
 Therefore, you should think about different scores depending on the product category, even for the same client, and gather as much information as possible – the more you know about the client, the better you can prepare the scoring.

-In preparing the scoring system customers should be thoroughly assessed to ensure that the points they are assingned is not misleading for the sales team.
+In preparing the scoring system, customers should be thoroughly assessed to ensure that the points they are assingned is not misleading for the sales team.
 For example, a customer who is very active on the website and social media, but had never bought anything because he views a page just out of curiosity is not a solid lead.
 Generally, the sales department should be interested in customers who have a balanced ratio of formal and implied features.
-You should also educate customers.
-If customer knowledge varies greatly about your product or service, you can educate them on basis of scoring.

 You should also remember to consider the validity period of the scoring and the fact that the effectiveness of the scoring system is very strongly influenced by the quality of the client base and the number of different pieces of information that it has gathered.
-If, in addition to data about network activity we have data on activity in the real world, we can look at client behavior from a much wider perspective.
-According to research by Marketo in 2014, if the quality of our leads increased by 10%, sales efficiency increases by 40%.
-Remember to collect client data from every possible source to make the most informed decisions about crafting the best marketing strategy.
+Remember to collect customer data from every possible source to make the most informed decisions about crafting the best marketing strategy.

 The most important benefit of scoring clients is shortening the purchasing cycle and increasing the likelihood of conversion.
 It also gives you the ability to customize marketing to client behavior and prioritize how it operates (hot lead, lead warm, cold lead) at every stage of the purchasing path.
 Such activities establish a relationship with the client and build commitment, and consequently an increase in its satisfaction with the products and services that you offer.